 About the ORBIT Research Program

-The ORBIT Research Program is an International trial of two online interventions designed to improve quality of life in bipolar disorder.
+The ORBIT Research Program is an International trial of two online self-help interventions designed to improve quality of life in bipolar disorder.
 The research has been funded by the Australian National Health and Medical Research Council (NHMRC) and is being led by Swinburne University in Melbourne, Australia.

 The interventions on the ORBIT website have been developed over a number of years by a team of International experts including researchers, clinicians and consumers.
 The interventions are brief (5 weeks) and include video footage of people who experience bipolar disorder and clinicians, interactive exercises, forums, tools and access to a Personal Coach.